 - -e If specified, vlmcsd ignores -l and writes all logging output to stdout(3).
-This is mainly useful for testing and debugging and often combined with -D. - -f This flag combines -D and -e.
-So typing "vlmcsd -f" is identical to "vlmcsd -De".
-The purpose of -f is to provide compatibility with previous versions of vlmcsd.
-This option is deprecated and will be removed. - -v Use verbose logging.
+This is mainly useful for testing and debugging and often combined with -D. - -v Use verbose logging.
 Logs every parameter of the base request and the base response.
 It also logs the HWID of the KMS server if KMS protocol version 6 is used.
 This option is mainly for debugging purposes.
 It only has an effect if some form of logging is used.
 Thus -v does not make sense if not used with -l, -e or -f. - -q Do not use verbose logging.
 This is actually the default behavior.
 It only makes sense if you use vlmcsd with an ini file (see -i and vlmcsd.ini(5)).
-If the ini file contains the line "LogVerbose = true" you can use -q to restore the default behavior. - -p filename
+If the ini file contains the line "LogVerbose = true" you can use -q to restore the default behavior.

+-p filename